 Brand monitoring keeps you in the know and ready to pounce on problems (or boost praise!)
 After all, if someone tweets a compliment but you don’t notice, did it even really happen?

-By keeping at eye on the conversation, you can react without delay.
-Take a cue from the official PopTarts account, which hastily responded to a fan in a perfectly snarky, perfectly on-brand way for suggesting a TacoBell flavoured product.
+By keeping an eye on the conversation, you can react without delay.
+Take a cue from the official Duolingo account, which hastily responded to a history joke in a perfectly snarky, equally historically inaccurate fashion.

 You don’t just want to know if people are talking about you: you want to know how they’re talking about you.
 Brand monitoring allows you to take the pulse to see how customers are feeling and assess the social sentiment.

-PS: Watch for sudden dives or peaks in sentiment, and make sure you figure out the source of them.
+PS: In your sentiment analysis, watch for sudden dives or peaks, and make sure you figure out the source of them.
 If something you’ve posted has resulted in a sudden dive in brand sentiment, you may have a PR crisis on your hands, in which case our guide to managing a social media crisis may be worth a read.

-When you’re brand monitoring, you’re watching for more than just tagged social mentions.
-You also want to spot those under-the-radar comments and respond.
+Monitoring can be a valuable addition to your social customer service strategy, When you’re brand monitoring, you’re watching for more than just tagged social mentions.
+You also want to spot those under-the-radar comments and respond—like Vitamix does.

+Don’t just mind your own business—mind other people’s business too!
 Peeping on your competition to see what they’re doing right, and wrong, is part of holistic brand monitoring.
+You can use this info to conduct a competitive analysis.

 The lessons from their victories or successes can be yours, too.
 As the old proverb goes: Keep your friends close and your competition on your Hootsuite dashboard.